ybly/blog/README.md

 **To dive straight into code samples, head to the [documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

-Great places to start with to create a site with Gatsby:
+Great places to start with Gatsby:

 1. In-depth _[tutorial](https://www.gatsbyjs.com/docs/tutorial/getting-started/)_ for creating a site with Gatsby.